Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Learn to enjoy every minute of your life.
-Be happy now.
-Don't wait for something outside of yourself to make you happy in the future."
+> "Success is good at any age, but the sooner you find it, the longer you will enjoy it."
-> — **Earl Nightingale**
+> — **Napoleon Hill**

 ---

-_Last updated: 30 May 2025 ⏳_
+_Last updated: 31 May 2025 ⏳_